-Investments of £38.75m are held in short dated instruments, call accounts, notice accounts, money market funds and short dated fixed term deposits.
+All investments are held in short dated money market funds.
 The Council has no long-term treasury funds invested at the year end.
-Debtors includes two service loans to third parties, Kent Savers £25k Long Term and One Maidstone £24k (Business Improvement District Levy) short-term.
-The Council has no other long-term debtors, and the fair value of trade and other receivables is taken to be the invoiced or billed amount.
+Debtors includes a service loans to third parties, Kent Savers £25k Long Term.
+The Council has no other

-The Council's treasury management loan balance of £9m is made up of £4m short dated loans and £5m long term loans.
+The Council's treasury management loan balance of £10m is made up of £5m short dated loans and £5m long term loans.
 Long term loans are 50 year maturity loans with the Public Works Loans Board (PWLB).